zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_software/Molecular_Modelling_Toolkit.md

 # Molecular Modelling Toolkit

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:59:07.996791+00:00
+- **Last Updated:** 2024-11-24 06:40:50 UTC
 - **Original Article:** [Molecular Modelling Toolkit](https://en.wikipedia.org/wiki/Molecular_Modelling_Toolkit)
 - **Language:** en
 - **Page ID:** 4432006

 ## Summary
 The Molecular Modelling Toolkit (MMTK) is an open-source software package written in Python, which performs common tasks in molecular modelling.

 The Molecular Modeling Toolkit is a library that implements common molecular simulation techniques, with an emphasis on biomolecular simulations.
-It uses modern software engineering techniques (object-oriented design, a high-level language) in order to overcome limitations associated with the large monolithic simulation programs that are commonly used
+It uses modern software engineering techniques (object-oriented design, a high-level language) in order to overcome limitations associated with the large monolithic simulation programs that are commonly used for biomolecules.
+Its principal advantages are (1) easy extension and combination with other libraries due to modular library design, (2) a single high-level general-purpose programming language (Python) is used for library implementation as well as for application scripts, (3) use of documented and machine-independent formats for all data files, and (4) interfaces to other simulation and visualization programs.
+As of 28 April 2011, MMTK consists of about 18,000 lines of Python code, 12,000 lines of hand-written C code, and some machine-generated C code.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles containing potentially dated statements
 - Category:All stub articles